Nico-Curti/DNetPRO/README.md

 The `CMake` command line can be customized according to the following parameters:

-* `-DOMP` : Enable/Disable the OpenMP support for multi-threading computation
+* `-DOMP:BOOL` : Enable/Disable the OpenMP support for multi-threading computation
-* `-DBUILD_DOCS` : Enable/Disable the build of docs using Doxygen and Sphinx
+* `-DBUILD_DOCS:BOOL` : Enable/Disable the build of docs using Doxygen and Sphinx
-* `-DPYWRAP` : Enable/Disable the build of Python wrap of the library via Cython (see next section for Python requirements)
+* `-DPYWRAP:BOOL` : Enable/Disable the build of Python wrap of the library via Cython (see next section for Python requirements)
+* `-DFORCE_USE_SUBMODULES:BOOL` : Force the use of submodules or the already installed versions of the required libraries.

 | :triangular_flag_on_post: Note |
 |:-------------------------------|